thaisc98/thaisc98/README.md

 ## About me
 - 🌱 I’m currently doing a course of **Completed React Developer** and **Microservices in Spring Boot**.
 (For the best practices)
-- ⚡ Fun fact is that I like a lot the meat. 🥩

 ## :running: Skills